raffaeleav/popshop/README.md

 ## Built with
-- [Java](https://www.oracle.com/java/technologies/downloads/#java19 "JDK 19") - per la realizzazione del backend e logiche di business della web app.
+- [Java](https://www.oracle.com/java/technologies/downloads/#java19 "JDK 19") - used for the backend implementation
-- [HTML](https://www.w3schools.com/html/default.asp) - per la realizzazione del frontend della web app.
+- [HTML](https://www.w3schools.com/html/default.asp) - used for the frontend development of the web app
-- [CSS](https://www.w3schools.com/css/) - per la formattazione e gestione del layout responsive della web app.
+- [CSS](https://www.w3schools.com/css/) - used for formatting and managing the responsive layout of the web app
-- [JavaScript](https://www.w3schools.com/js/) - per la validazione dei form e lo slideshow presenti nella web app.
+- [JavaScript](https://www.w3schools.com/js/) - used for form validation
-- [AJAX](https://www.w3schools.com/js/js_ajax_intro.asp) - per effettuare chiamate asincrone rispetto all'aggiunta di elementi al carrello.
+- [AJAX](https://www.w3schools.com/js/js_ajax_intro.asp) - used for making asynchronous calls
-- [SQL](https://www.w3schools.com/sql/) - per realizzare lo schema fisico della base di dati.
+- [SQL](https://www.w3schools.com/sql/) - used for implementing the physical schema of the database
-- [Maven](https://maven.apache.org/) - per la gestione delle dipendenze.
+- [Maven](https://maven.apache.org/) - used for for dependency management